-- Westin San Diego Bayview: In late 2023, we commenced a comprehensive renovation of the hotel's guestrooms, which is expected to be completed in the second quarter of 2024. - Hilton Burlington Lake Champlain: In 2023, we commenced a repositioning of the hotel to rebrand it as a Curio Collection by Hilton hotel.
-The repositioning is expected to be completed in the summer of 2024 and includes a new restaurant concept by a well-known, award-winning chef. - Orchards Inn Sedona: We expect to commence a repositioning of Orchards Inn as the Cliffs at L'Auberge.
-The project will integrate the hotel with the adjacent L'Auberge de Sedona and include construction of a new pool connecting the two properties, renovation of the guestrooms and creation of a new arrival experience and new outdoor event space.
-The project is expected to be completed in 2025. - The Landing Lake Tahoe Resort and Spa: We expect to commence a renovation of the property to accommodate 14 new keys and construct an adjacent indoor/outdoor event space to be completed in 2025.
+- Bourbon Orleans Hotel: We completed a comprehensive renovation of the hotel's guestrooms during the third quarter of 2024. - Orchards Inn Sedona: We commenced the repositioning of Orchards Inn as the Cliffs at L'Auberge on November 1, 2024.
+The repositioning will integrate the hotel with the adjacent L'Auberge de Sedona and include construction of a new pool connecting the two properties, renovation of the guestrooms and creation of a new arrival experience and new outdoor event space.
+We expect to complete the project in 2025.